-In the past decade we have seen the rise of cloud platforms that give organisations the capability to shed the physical hardware layer of their data centers, enabling others to build their own services in this new world too.
+In the past decade, we have seen the rise of cloud platforms like AWS that give organisations the capability to shed the physical hardware layer of their Data Centers, enabling others to build their own services in this new world too.

-However, we should be clear what we mean when we talk about ‘the cloud’, as depending on the context we can mean different things.
-In this blog, we’ll be defining what we mean when we say ‘the cloud’, outline where you can take advantage of this in the Atlassian world, and offer some thoughts around what it means to ‘move to the cloud’.
+However, we should be clear about what we mean when we talk about ‘the cloud’, as depending on the context, we can mean different things.
+In this blog, we’ll define what we mean when we say ‘the cloud’, outline where you can take advantage of this in the Atlassian world, and offer some thoughts on what it means to ‘move to the cloud’.

 Infrastructure as a Service (IaaS)

 IaaS is the first type of cloud computing we are going to clarify.
-This is the removal of the physical layer of your server and infrastructure resources, whereby a provider hosts the computing infrastructure of a company—typically present in a data center where you own and operate the hardware.
-All your server hardware, network infrastructure, and storage devices become a virtual data centre entity that the provider is responsible for the provision and maintenance of.
+This is the removal of the physical layer of your server and infrastructure resources, whereby a provider hosts the computing infrastructure of a company—typically present in a Data Center where you own and operate the hardware.
+All your server hardware, network infrastructure, and storage devices become a virtual Data Center entity that the provider is responsible for the provision and maintenance of.

-Essentially, this approach removes a lot of the manual labour and risk of on-premise IT.
-This is now provided to you as a service where you define what you need, and at the push of a button, it appears.
-One of the most appealing features of the IaaS model is that the IaaS provider abstracts away the complex technicalities of this level, and you simply consume the array of services that compose your virtual data center.
+This approach removes much of the manual labour and risk of on-premise IT.
+This is now provided to you as a service where you define what you need, and it appears at the push of a button.
+One of the most appealing features of the IaaS model is that the IaaS provider abstracts away the complex technicalities of this level, and you simply consume the array of services that compose your Virtual Data Center.
 Need more CPU or memory?
 Just slide the bar to the right and wait.
 Need more IP addresses?
 Just extend your CIDR range.
 Need another server?
 You’re just a few clicks away.

 However, this does mean the burden of designing, configuring, maintaining, and operating the infrastructure remains with the business—it’s just the physical costs, effort, and risks you’re moving to a cloud provider like Amazon Web Services (AWS), Google Cloud Platform, or Microsoft Azure.